 Step #6.
 Furniture

-Place your bed in the center of a wall in your room.
-This will be the focal point of the space and will help you to organize everything else around it.
+You can place your bed in the center of a wall in your room.
+This will allot it to be the focal point of the space and will help you to organize everything else around it.

 Step #7.
 Get Creative